“School choice” cases, as those cases are typically referred to by child custody attorneys, are difficult, fact-laden, and emotional.

 Litigation over where children will attend school is a specialized area of the custody law.
 You should consult with a family law attorney that regularly handle these cases in your area to gain a thorough understanding of what your case would entail and your likelihood of success.

-All of the custody attorneys at High Swartz, LLP handle school choice matters and are well versed in the nuances of this small corner of custody litigation.
+All of the child custody attorneys at High Swartz, LLP handle school choice matters and are well versed in the nuances of this small corner of custody litigation.
 If you and your child’s other parent do not agree on school choice, a consultation with a member or members of our team can help you analyze the facts of your case and formulate a strategy for future action.
 If you have any questions, please contact family lawyer Elizabeth C. Early at 610-275-0700 or firstname.lastname@example.org.

 The information above is general: we recommend that you consult a family law attorney regarding your specific circumstances.
 The content of this information is not meant to be considered as legal advice or a substitute for legal representation.